Nexus-Mods/NexusMods.App/docs/users/faq/NexusModsDownloads.md

 - If this doesn't return `nexusmods-app-nxm.desktop` run this command:`xdg-settings set default-url-scheme-handler nxm nexusmods-app-nxm.desktop`.
 - Restart any open web browser windows to ensure the change is applied.
 - In your browser, when selecting what application should be used to open the nxm link, select **NexusMods.App NXM Handler**.

+### Setting up Gear Lever on Linux
+For Linux users who have the AppImage version of the app and are unable to resolve the registration issue using the commands above, we recommend [Gear Lever](https://github.com/mijorus/gearlever).

+1. Download and install Gear Level, preferable via a package manager such as [Flathub](https://flathub.org/en/apps/it.mijorus.gearlever).
+2. Launch Gear Lever, then drag and drop the AppImage file for the app into the window.
+3. If required, click "Unblock" in the top-right of the screen to verify the AppImage.
+4. Now the app will appear in your system menus like any other application downloaded from Flathub.

+??? tip "Verify Gear Lever is set up correctly"
+    To make sure the app is now able to handle downloads from the Nexus Mods website, you can run the following tests:

+    1. In your browser, type `nxm://premium` into the address bar and press enter.
+    2. In your terminal, type `xdg-open "nxm://premium"` and press enter.

+    In both cases, the Nexus Mods app should open or come into focus.

 ## Browsers
 Depending on your choice of browser, there may be additional considerations when troubleshooting this issue.